-Later this year, The Museum of Failure is scheduled to open in Sweden.
-Of course, those in public relations will pay attention to the product flops it will feature, like Colgate beef lasagna, Harley Davidson perfume, and, of course, new Coke.
+Later this year, The Museum of Failure will open in Sweden.
+Those in public relations will notice the product flops it reportedly features, like Colgate beef lasagna, Harley Davidson perfume, and, of course, new Coke.
 But we like the museum for the lesson behind it, which is that even the biggest brands and most successful companies are capable of failure.

 It also inspired us to look at famous (and infamous) PR “fails” over the decades as examples that even big brands can mess up.